Skip to main content

 NameRequiredDescriptionDefault

-parentIdNoParent node id (default: current page)
+parentIdNoParent page or section id (default: current page)

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?